-Sky Lakes Medical Center's Child Abuse Response and Evaluation Services (CARES) provide a medical safe haven for those affected by child abuse in the four-county area.
+Sky Lakes Medical Center's Child Abuse Response and Evaluation Services (CARES) provides a medical safe haven for those affected by child abuse in the four-county area Sky Lakes serves.

 Located at 2421 Washburn Way, Suite H, the CARES staff provides a compassionate environment for analyzing possible cases of physical abuse, sexual abuse or neglect.
 Call 541.274.6289 for more information.

 Nationally accredited by the National Children's Alliance, CARES also offers treatment recommendations and referral services to victims of abuse.
 Where applicable, human services and law enforcement agencies may request the objective documentation of the medical examination and interview.

 Our goal is to offer expert medical diagnosis with speed and accuracy for children and their caregivers.

 CARES is among the leadership of the Stop the Hurt Coalition, a community collaboration to prevent child abuse and neglect through advocacy and education.